coolsamson7/aspyx/docs/index/service.md

 ## Component Registry

-The component registry is the place where component implementations are regisstered and retrieved.
+The component registry is the place where component implementations are registered and retrieved.

 In addition to a `LocalCompoenetRegistry` ( which is used for testing purposes ) the only implementation is